abdullabaki/pciu-sql-project/README.md

   price DECIMAL(10,2) NOT NULL
 );

-Delete Product: DELETE FROM products WHERE id = ;
+Delete Single Product: DELETE FROM products WHERE id = ;

+Delete All Products: DELETE FROM products;

+Sirial Reorganize: TRUNCATE TABLE products;

 =====================================